 When Wallace received Grant’s dispatches, he ordered a countermarch.
 Doubling back and then crossing swampy terrain along the River Road, Wallace’s reserves did not reach the main federal army until after nightfall, when the battle had slackened.
 The next day, they played a significant role in the Union counterattack that repulsed the Confederates.

-Grant did not make much of Wallace’s performance until the Northern press vilified Grant for the high number of casualties at Shiloh.
+Grant made little of Wallace’s confused performance until the Northern press vilified Grant for the high number of casualties at Shiloh.
 Grant attempted to deflect some criticism by calling attention to Wallace’s tardiness.
 Grant insisted that he specifically ordered Wallace to advance along the River Road.
 However, Grant admitted that he never saw the written orders that Wallace received.
-Wallace maintained that his orders did not specify which route he was to take.
-Historians have no way of verifying either man’s account because the written disappeared during the battle.
+Wallace maintained his orders did not specify which route he was to take.
+Historians have no way of verifying either man’s account because the written orders disappeared during the battle.

 Unfortunately for Wallace, officials made him a scapegoat, and he lost his command in June.
 For the rest of the war, Wallace led troops in combat only one additional time.
 Years later, Grant admitted in his memoirs that “my order was verbal, and to a staff officer who was to deliver it to General Wallace, so that I am not competent to say just what order the General actually received.”